 There are two ways to look at the question of why bad things happen to good people.
 First of all, technically speaking there are no good people.
 The Bible says in Romans 3:12, “All have turned aside.
 Together they have become useless.
 There is none who does good.
 There is not even one.”
-The reason there are none who are good is because God alone is truly good.
+The reason there are none who are good is that God alone is truly good.
 Luke 18:19 says, “Why do you call Me good?
 No one is good except God alone.”
 God is the standard of righteousness, and all of us have fallen short of that standard (Rom.
 3:23).
 Therefore, there really aren't any good people and bad things to happen to them.

 On the other hand, from a human perspective, there are decent people who are very nice.
 They are honest, don't lie, don't steal, and treat people very well.
 So, though they aren't perfect, they are trying to do what's right.
 So why would God allow bad things to happen to them?
 The easiest answer lies in the effect of sin.
 Sin is in the world, and it affects everyone to different degrees.
 I once heard an illustration where someone said that when someone throws a grenade into a crowd, one person gets hit, but another does not.
 That's how sin is.
 It affects people differently, some a lot and some a little.